Christmas In Canterbury 2025

 Traditional cheer continues into the evenings with a wide choice of entertainment venues and a huge range of fine-dining restaurants, stylish bars, cosy pubs, eateries, and amazing street food stalls across the city’s distinctive quarters and historic areas - even the most demanding foodie can enjoy a festive feast!

-Christmas Window Trail - LEGO!
+LEGO Christmas Tree Window Trail

-Christmas services at Canterbury Cathedral
+Christmas at Canterbury Cathedral

 From large traditional carol services lead by the world-renowned Cathedral Choir to a range of family-friendly craft activities throughout the season, there are a huge number of Advent and Christmas services and special events at Canterbury Cathedral.